FN P90: Development

 FN Herstal was the first small arms manufacturer to respond to NATO's requirement; FN started by developing a shoulder-fired personal defense weapon, the P90, along with a small caliber, high velocity 5.7×28mm cartridge type.
 The original 5.7×28mm cartridge, called the SS90, went into production with the P90 in 1990.
 The SS90 propelled a 1.5 g (23 grain) plastic-core projectile from the P90 at a muzzle velocity of roughly 850 m/s.

 Following the P90's introduction, FN revised the 5.7×28mm ammunition.
 The new variation, designated the SS190, used a projectile 2.7 mm shorter in length than that of the SS90.
 This allowed it to be used more conveniently in the 5.7×28mm FN Five-seven pistol, which was under development at that time.
-The SS190 projectile had a greater weight, and a more conventional construction with an aluminium and steel core.
+The SS190 projectile had more weight and a more conventional construction with an aluminium and steel core.
 The first prototypes of the SS190 were created in 1992, and the design was finalized in 1993, replacing the SS90.
 A modified version of the P90, with a magazine adapted to use the shortened ammunition, was then introduced in the same year.
 Several special cartridge variations were developed, such as the L191 tracer round and the SB193 subsonic round for use with a sound-suppressed P90.

 NATO evolution

 In 2002 and 2003, NATO conducted a series of tests with the intention of standardizing a PDW cartridge as a replacement for the 9×19mm Parabellum cartridge.
 The tests compared the relative merits of the FN 5.7×28mm cartridge and the HK 4.6×30mm cartridge, which was created by German small arms manufacturer Heckler & Koch as a competitor to the 5.7×28mm.
-The results of the NATO tests were analyzed by a group formed of experts from Canada, France, the United Kingdom, and the United States, and the group's conclusion was that the 5.7×28mm was "undoubtedly" the more efficient cartridge; However, the German delegation and others rejected the NATO recommendation that 5.7×28mm be standardized, halting the standardization process indefinitely.
-As a result, both the 4.6×30mm and 5.7×28mm cartridges (and the associated weapons) have been independently adopted by various NATO countries, according to preference; the P90 is currently in service with military and police forces in over 40 countries.
-The 5.7x28mm was finally standardized by NATO in February 2021.
+The results of the NATO tests were analyzed by a group formed of experts from Canada, France, the United Kingdom, and the United States.
+The group's conclusion was that the 5.7×28mm was statistically the more efficient cartridge; However, NATO countries could not reach the general consensus to standardized 5.7×28mm, which halted the standardization process indefinitely.
+As a result, both the 4.6×30mm and 5.7×28mm cartridges (and the associated weapons) have been independently adopted by various NATO countries, according to preference; the P90 is currently in service with some military and police force units in over 40 countries.
+The 5.7x28mm was eventually standardized by NATO in February 2021.